Skip to content

 SEABORGIUM principally targets operations in the target countries at think tanks, universities, non-governmental and intergovernmental organizations (NGOs), and defense and intelligence consulting companies.
 30% of Microsoft’s nation-state notifications relating to SEABORGIUM activities are sent to Microsoft customer email accounts, demonstrating SEABORGIUM’s keen interest in targeting specific people as well.
 SEABORGIUM has been shown to target former security agencies, Russian-policy experts, and Russian nationals living abroad.
 Customers of Microsoft services that have been targeted or compromised are directly informed by Microsoft, as is the case with any observed nation-state actor activity, and are given the information necessary to safeguard their accounts.

-Observed actor activity
+Observed actor activity of SEABORGIUM

 Microsoft has been monitoring SEABORGIUM for a long time and has noticed a similar methodology, with only minor variations in their social engineering techniques and in how they deliver the initial infected URL to their targets.
 This section includes a thorough examination of SEABORBIUM’s operational strategies and various examples of their campaigns.